|

 The modern pan-death process

-distances from each other and often having chosen
+each other and have often chosen very different

 being estranged); etc. [see